bikeshedder/tusker-rs/README.md

 ## Getting started

 > ⚠️ **WARNING**
-> Diffing is not working, yet.
+> Diffing is in its very early stages.
 This documentation is merely a placeholder for how things are supposed to work in the future.

-Once tusker is installed create a new file called `schema.sql`:
+Once tusker is installed create a new file called `db/schema/fruit.sql`:

 ```sql
 CREATE TABLE fruit (